 " Support for the Michael Athans Fellowship Fund is welcome at any level.
-Our goal is to award the inaugural Athans Fellowship to a firstyear student for the 2014-15 academic year.
-To date, alumni and friends have contributed more than two-thirds of the \$500,000 needed to support an annual, one-term fellowship in perpetuity.
+The fund has already been used to support an inaugural Athans Fellowship awarded to a first-year student for the 2016-2017 academic year.
+To date, alumni and friends have contributed more than threequarters of the \$500,000 needed to support an annual, one-term fellowship in perpetuity.
 In the longer term, we hope to increase the endowment to \$1 million, to provide a full (two-term) fellowship each year.